gsegon/Magas/README.md

 OMSIID - Open Magnetostatic Solver

-An open source solver for low frequency magnetostatic fields, heavily dependend on the deal.II library.
+An open source solver for low frequency magnetostatic fields, heavily dependent on the deal.II library.